HussainAther/vrphysicsengine/README.md

 ## **Overview**

 The **VR Educational Physics Engine** provides a flexible framework for creating physics-based learning experiences.
-With built-in features like **node-based scripting**, **pre-configured physics modules**, and **multi-platform support**, this engine allows developers to focus on creating high-quality, interactive content without needing to build each component from scratch.
+With built-in features like **AI-driven physics optimizations**, **Task Graph-powered multi-threading**, and **multi-platform support**, this engine allows developers to focus on creating high-quality, interactive content without needing to build each component from scratch.

 ### **Features**

+- **AI-Driven Adaptive Physics**: AI dynamically adjusts object weight, gravity, and force based on user behavior, enhancing real-time learning experiences.
+- **Task Graph-Optimized Performance**: AI-powered physics computations run asynchronously, improving responsiveness in VR.
 - **Real-Time Physics Simulation**: Core modules for gravity, force application, collision detection, and more, making it easy to simulate real-world physics in VR.
 - **Modular Design**: Pre-built modules for common physics concepts (e.g., projectile motion, harmonic motion) that can be easily customized and expanded.
-- **Node-Based Visual Scripting**: Designed to support visual scripting for interactions, making it accessible for non-technical team members.
 - **Cross-Platform Support**: Optimized for VR, desktop, and mobile, ensuring that simulations run smoothly on various devices.
 - **Learning Analytics**: Track player interactions and progress to provide feedback and insights on learning outcomes.